commerceblock/docs/source/mainstay-background/index.rst

 ============

-The invention of Bitcoin solved the issue of double-spending in a fully decentralised digital payments system by ensuring that there is a single, replicated, global ledger that all participants can agree represents the valid ordering of transactions: the blockchain.
-Reaching consensus on the state of this global ledger is achieved using proof-of-work: adding to the blockchain requires expensive, but easily verifiable, computations that are rewarded with tokens derived from transaction fees (and block rewards).
+The invention of Bitcoin solved the issue of double-spending in a fully decentralised digital payments system by ensuring that there is a *single*, replicated, global ledger that all participants can agree represents the valid ordering of transactions: the blockchain.
+Reaching consensus on the state of this global ledger is achieved using *proof-of-work*: adding to the blockchain requires expensive, but easily verifiable, computations that are rewarded with tokens derived from transaction fees (and block rewards).
 The blockchain with the most accumulated work is considered the only valid history, and all participants are incentivised